 One key focus for pharma companies is establishing a local network of trusted suppliers, which can be challenging and time-consuming when operating in completely new areas.
 With so many unknowns, Know your Supplier (KYS) is particularly critical.
 Conducting a thorough review of all potential suppliers at the onboarding stage can mitigate against a lot of the risk as the more a business knows about its supply chain, the greater its ability to withstand the ups and downs of newer, more volatile markets.

-Because this is a huge task and requires teams to trawl through vast quantities of data, it makes sense to use an like , now available through Tungsten Network.
+Because this is a huge task and requires teams to trawl through vast quantities of data, it makes sense to use an integrated and up-to-the-minute digital solution like Mastercard Track, now available through Tungsten Network.

 Listen Mastercard’s Emma Mills talk about the value Mastercard Track with Tungsten Network could benefit your business